jrudio/one-time-plex/README.md

   - Add query `?plexpass=1` to restrict media with labels

-  - By default an invite will be sent to the `plexUsername`.
-If the user is already invited to your server, then append the query `&invite=0`
+  - ~~By default an invite will be sent to the `plexUsername`.
+If the user is already invited to your server, then append the query `&invite=0`~~ NOT IMPLEMENTED

   - required in post form:
     - `plexUsername: jrudio-guest`